 The furnace is working, but you are still feeling cold.
 What could be the reason?

-A simple answer to this question is that the furnace is not producing enough heat to make the indoor temperatures cozier.
+The furnace is not producing enough heat to make indoor temperatures cozier.
 Check your air filters for any debris or have them inspected from heating repair services because clogged filters are the leading problem of inefficient Furnace operation that leads towards subpar comfort levels indoors!

 No Air is Blowing from the Furnace

 Gas supply Issue

 Maybe the furnace and all of its components are in their best condition, but not getting enough fuel to run.
 For that matter, you must check the gas supply line all through its length for any leaks and valve issues, i.e., from the burner to the primary inlet.

 A quivering burner pilot is an indication that your furnace is not getting enough gas supply.
 Call for professional help, and they can guide you better whether it’s a fault in the furnace or you have to call your gas utility company.